tannerbohn/tannerbohn.github.io/ideas.markdown

     - because it displays concepts and patterns which we have learned to find good?
     - why do we enjoy wordplay?
     - why do we enjoy certain artistic styles independent of their specific content?
+    - why do we prefer human art over artificially generated art?
   - ~~create mapping from personal relationship type to colours~~

 ___